 - Montefiore Medical Center

-These organizations, listed among the top twenty-five largest employers by Crain’s New York Business in 2013, have a growing need for skilled HR professionals to manage labor relations, benefits, compensation and payroll, employee training, and more.
+These organizations are some of the largest in the state, and all have a growing need for skilled HR professionals to manage labor relations, benefits, compensation and payroll, employee training, and more.

 What Top Employers Look for When Hiring and Promoting HR Professionals